-Capacity-building is essential to ensure that gender equality and social inclusion issues are effectively taken into account in DRR programs and project activities.
 The national governments and stakeholders involved in the DRR projects and programs need gender competence in order to make it possible for them to integrate a gender and social inclusion perspective, from the initial analysis, to planning and setting objectives, in the implementation process and in monitoring and evaluation.
 The capacity-building efforts may also need to include stakeholders and beneficiaries.

-A needs analysis of the type of capacity-building which is necessary for different actors needs to be carried out and a plan for implementation drawn up.
-Out of the 155 DRR, 28.5% have provision of capacity building of the implementation staff and target beneficiaries.
+A needs analysis of the type of capacity building which is necessary for different actors' needs to be carried out and a plan for implementation drawn up.
+Out of the 155 DRR, 28.5% included capacity building of the implementation staff and targeted beneficiaries as one of the activities.

-Case Study 9: Community driven isolation and contact tracing during epidemics in South Sudan
+Case Study 9: Community-driven isolation and contact tracing during epidemics in South Sudan

 Communities, especially the elderly people have extensive knowledge of livestock and human local seasonal, endemic and epidemic diseases, their transmission, pathologies and symptomatic processes.
 Some of the diseases include tuberculosis, yellow fever, measles, cholera and sleeping sickness.
-Traditional, communities in Aweil, South Sudan have tested methods of infectious disease management, isolation and hygiene practices and the interruption of surface viral transmission that are adaptable during disease emergencies.
-These practices became very useful to manage, prevent and interrupt transmission of the current Covid-19.
-For example, when a new disease breaks out, herbalists look at the symptoms and compare it with past disease and how that disease was treated.
+Traditionally, communities in Aweil, South Sudan have tested methods of infectious disease management, isolation and hygiene practices and the interruption of surface viral transmission that are adaptable during disease emergencies.
+These practices became very useful to manage, prevent and interrupt transmission of the current COVID-19.
+For example, when a new disease breaks out, herbalists look at the symptoms and compare it with a past disease and how that disease was treated.
 While this is happening, all community members are advised to isolate in their homes and avoid sharing food and utensils between families.
 The sick are put in quarantine sites used to colloquially be known as 'the coughing house' and are cared for by an elderly woman.

 Communities use different signals to show households that are under quarantine such as poles placed across the path, ashes sprinkled in a circle around the quarantined household.
 In 1998, communities used these methods to contain breakout of yellow fever and cholera within a very short period of time.
 For example, the cholera of 1997, people organized rehydration salts, isolated infected people, buried their vomit and faeces, and used water and ash to wash people in contact with the sick.
-Traditionally, communities have extensive methods for case identification, contact tracing and minimizing surface transmission of viruses and bacteria, which became very useful during Covid-19 management.
-In Aweil, post-partum women and their babies were assigned specific cups and utensils, and discouraged from social gatherings for a month after birth to avoid Covid 19.
+Traditionally, communities have extensive methods for case identification, contact tracing and minimizing surface transmission of viruses and bacteria, which became very useful during COVID-19 management.
+In Aweil, postpartum women and their babies were assigned specific cups and utensils, and discouraged from social gatherings for a month after birth to avoid COVID 19.